doublegate/rust_openai_optimize/README.md

 5. **Compilation Check (Optional):** Choose to compile either the original or optimized files using `cargo build`.
 6. **Output:** Optimized files and a detailed summary report are saved in the `OpenAI` directory, and activities are logged.
 7. **Configuration:** Preferences such as selected models are automatically saved and loaded for convenience.

+## What's New (v0.2.0)

+- Improved interactive CLI with refined navigation and help commands.
+- Advanced backup process with timestamped directories.
+- Detailed summary report generation detailing models used, files processed, and compilation outcomes.
+- Persistent configuration settings for a seamless user experience.

 ## Planned Features